ISWC-SNSG/Supplemental-Material/README.md

 ## Benchmark roles in the submission

 - `TechRisk-EventLogic-Bench` is the **main target-domain benchmark** used for the private-benchmark main results and ablation analysis.
+The released processed benchmark contains 97 annotated diagnostic queries over 10 technology-security cases.
+The private-benchmark main and ablation results are reported on a stratified held-out test split of 36 expert-verified queries; the remaining 61 non-test queries are used for benchmark construction, protocol verification, and adapter-format checking rather than for selecting test-specific thresholds.
 - `MAVEN-ERE Causal-Temporal 90-Document Evaluation Subset` is used **only** for controlled component-level validation of local support-structure construction and causal-temporal path selection.
 - `ChronoQA Temporal-Balanced 90-Example Final Evaluation Subset` is used **only** as a fixed diagnostic subset for validation of the temporal-sensitive component of path selection.